Shepperton branch line: Proposals and authorisation

 The original intention of the promoters was to work with the GWR to raise capital to finance construction.
 Instead, the GWR offered to run trains on the line in exchange for half of the gross receipts and to provide assistance in obtaining parliamentary authorisation.
 The directors of the M&TVR rejected the GWR's offer in March 1862 and approached the LSWR instead.
 The scope of the initial proposal was dramatically reduced, with the removal of the eastern half of the line.
 Instead, the easternmost point on the branch would be a junction with LSWR line to Kingston (later the Kingston loop line) around 1.5 mi south of Twickenham.
 The promoters dropped the word "Metropolitan" from the company name, which became the "Thames Valley Railway" (TVR).
 Additionally, the line was to be built to standard gauge only.
 Many supporters of the M&TVR were unhappy with the reduced scope of the line and refused to continue their association with the renamed company.

 A preliminary agreement was made with the LSWR on 1 May 1862.
 The LSWR was to run train services on the line in exchange for paying the TVR 50% of its gross receipts in addition to a 4% return on the original capital, up to £110,000.
 Two further alterations to the proposed line took place in mid-1862.
 Firstly, local opposition from residents forced a diversion to avoid the settlement of Sunbury.
 The diversion required gradients of up to 1 in 100 to enable it to climb away from the Thames.
-Secondly, the stretch of line from Shepperton to Chertsey was not included in the original act of parliament, although the stated intention of the TVR directors was to build this section at a later date.
-Construction of the Shepperton branch line was authorised on 17 July 1862.
+Secondly, the stretch of line from Shepperton to Chertsey was not included in the original act of Parliament, although the stated intention of the TVR directors was to build this section at a later date.
+Construction of the Shepperton branch line was authorised on 17 July 1862 in the Thames Valley Railway Act 1862 (25 & 26 Vict. c. clii).